 We have put together a course that includes all the essential information you need to work towards your goal.

-You should really learn the basics of HTML before attempting any CSS.
-We'd recommend that you work through our Introduction to HTML module first — you can then learn about:
+You should learn the basics of HTML before attempting any CSS.
+We recommend that you work through our Introduction to HTML module first.

-We'd recommend that you learn HTML and CSS at the same time, moving back and forth between the two topics.
-This is because HTML is far more interesting with CSS, and you can't really learn CSS without knowing HTML.
+Once you understand the fundamentals of HTML, we recommend that you learn further HTML and CSS at the same time, moving back and forth between the two topics.
+This is because HTML is far more interesting and much more fun to learn when you apply CSS, and you can't learn CSS without knowing HTML.

-Before starting this topic, you should also have at least basic familiarity with using computers, and using the Web passively (i.e. just looking at it, consuming the content.)
-You should have a basic work environment set up as detailed in Installing basic software, and understand how to create and manage files, as detailed in Dealing with files — both are parts of our Getting started with the web complete beginner's module.
+Before starting this topic, you should also be familiar with using computers and using the web passively (i.e., just looking at it, consuming the content).
+You should have a basic work environment set up as detailed in Installing basic software and understand how to create and manage files, as detailed in Dealing with files — both of which are parts of our Getting started with the web complete beginner's module.

-It is recommended that you work through Getting started with the web before attempting this topic, however it isn't absolutely necessary; much of what is covered in the CSS basics article is also covered in our Introduction to CSS module, albeit in a lot more detail.
+It is also recommended that you work through Getting started with the web before proceeding with this topic, especially if you are completely new to web development.
+However, much of what is covered in its CSS basics article is also covered in our CSS first steps module, albeit in a lot more detail.

 - Styling text

-- Here we look at text styling fundamentals, including setting font, boldness, and italics, line and letter spacing, and drop shadows and other text features.
+With the basics of the CSS language covered, the next CSS topic for you to concentrate on is styling text — one of the most common things you'll do with CSS.
+Here we look at text styling fundamentals, including setting font, boldness, italics, line and letter spacing, drop shadows, and other text features.
 We round off the module by looking at applying custom fonts to your page, and styling lists and links.

 - CSS layout

-Use CSS to solve common problems provides links to sections of content explaining how to use CSS to solve very common problems when creating a webpage: Styling boxes,
+Use CSS to solve common problems provides links to sections of content explaining how to use CSS to solve very common problems when creating a web page.